Minecraft Fireworks: how to make Fireworks for Elytra flying and firework displays

 Want to learn how to make Fireworks in Minecraft?
-There's actually a surprising amount to learn about making and using Fireworks, because there's a lot of depth in how you can customise the colours, shapes, and effects of each different Firework.
-Learn how to create your own spectacular Firework displays with our Minecraft Fireworks guide.
+There's actually a surprising amount to learn about making and using Fireworks in Minecraft, because there's a lot of depth in how you can customise the colours, shapes, and effects of each different Firework.
+If you want to celebrate finishing a particularly awesome tower or castle, or even just party for the launch of Minecraft 1.18 (which brings Dripstone and some beautiful terrain changes), learn how to create your own spectacular Firework displays with our Minecraft Fireworks guide.

 On this page:

 - How to add a Fade Colour to a Firework

 - How to use Fireworks for Elytra flying

 To make a Firework in Minecraft, you need to first make two things: a Firework Rocket, and a Firework Star.

 Technically a Firework doesn't need a Firework Star - you can launch a simple Firework Rocket into the air and call that a Firework - but without a Firework Star, there'll be no explosion, no colour, no spectacle.
 So you really need both Rockets and Stars in order to make Fireworks that explode.

 To make a Minecraft Firework Rocket, you need to combine 1 Paper and 1 Gunpowder in a crafting window in any shape and order.
 This will make the most basic type of Firework Rocket.
 However, there are two ways to customise the Firework Rocket by adding more items to the crafting process: